-This tour is based on two major cities of Poland – Warsaw and Krakow and has some peculiar detours out of the main road.
-Time spend in each city is filled in with city tours, museums, lectures and, of course, with music performances in the evenings.
+This tour is based on two major cities of Poland – Warsaw, and Krakow and has some peculiar detours out of the main road.
+Time spent in each city is filled in with city tours, museums, lectures and, of course, with music performances in the evenings.

 We believe that a good guided tour in Warsaw city in combination with a biography of Frederic Chopin and places he spent time in is a perfect background for the festival.

 Arrival to Frederick Chopin airport in Warsaw.
 Sightseeing tour around the capital of Poland.
 Drive along the elegant streets Marschalkowska, Allee Jerozolimske, Nowy Swiat and others.
-Enjoy the Old town from the other side of the river Vistula, the Royal Castle, Saxonian garden, the Monument of the Warsaw Uprising, the huge Palace of Culture and Science, the gift of the Soviet Union to the people of Poland.
-Time to refresh after the flight and rest.
-In the evening an inaugural concert of the festival “Chopin and his Europe” in Warsaw Philharmonics.
+Enjoy the Old town from the other side of the river Vistula.
+We will see the Royal Castle and stop at the Saxonian garden.
+At the Monument of the Warsaw Uprising we will discuss the events of 1944.
+Finish the sightseeing at the huge Palace of Culture and Science, the gift of the Soviet Union to the people of Poland.
+Time to refresh the flight and rest.
+In the evening enjoy an inaugural concert of the festival “Chopin and his Europe” in Warsaw Philharmonics.

-Today we will go outside Warsaw for visit a small town Zelazowa Wola, where Frederick Chopin has born in 1810.
-Visit the estate and the house of Chopin family, see the authentic furniture, walk in a lovely park around the estate, see both old 1920 and new Chopin monuments and finally enjoy a piano recital of Chopin music on the terrace of the house.
+We will enjoy a piano recital of Chopin music on the terrace of the house.
 Back to Warsaw to visit the Church of the Holy Cross, where an urn containing the heart of Frédéric Chopin was immured in a pillar after his death in Paris in 1849.
-After the rest at the hotel a concert of the festival.
+After the rest – a concert of the festival.

-Today we start our tour at one of the most notable highlights of Poland – the famous Wieliczka Salt mines.
-We will have a guided tour into the depths of the Salt mines and will explore the world of once very expensive and essential mineral – salt.
-Will see the real mines, the statues of famous Polish people, the underground chapel , the picture of the Last Supper, underground lake, souvenir shop and many other things, all made of salt.
+Today we start our tour at one of the most notable highlights of Poland – the famous Wieliczka Salt Mines.
+We will have a guided tour into the depths of the Salt Mines.
+Will see the real mines, the statues of famous Polish people, the underground chapel.
+The picture of the Last Supper, and an underground lake.
+Local souvenirs in the shop and many other things are made of salt.
 Return to Cracow and visit Oscar Schindler factory museum, well known after Steven Spielberg’s movie “Schindler’s list” appeared.

 Morning drive back to Warsaw.
-En route some short stops in Polish villages to get an idea of the rural life.
-Upon arrival to Warsaw visit beautiful Baroque Wilanow Palace and park, the summer residence of the Polish Kings.
+En route some shortstops in Polish villages to get an idea of the rural life and of the former shtetls.
+Upon arrival to Warsaw, we will visit the gorgeous Baroque Wilanow Palace and park, the summer residence of the Polish Kings.
 In the evening a concert of the festival “Chopin and his Europe”.

-In the morning visit to the National Fine Arts Museum, containing the works of Polish artists, including the masterpieces of the great Jan Matejko.
-Finish our visit to Poland by visit the terrace of the Palace of Culture and Science on the 33 floor to admire the panorama of the Polish capital.
+In the morning we will visit the National Fine Arts Museum, which contains numerous works of Polish artists.
+We will admire the masterpieces of the great painter Jan Matejko.
+Finish our stay in Poland by visiting the terrace of the Palace of Culture and Science.
+From the 33th floor we will watch the magnificent panorama of the Polish capital.
 Drive to the airport for the flight back home.

 Destination Management Company JeruLita operates individual private tours as well as small and medium size groups in cooperation with our partners.
 We will be glad to accommodate you in a private tour or will direct you to travel expert in your country who will register you to the groups we operate.